Concentration and Insight: The Three Marks of Conditioned Existence

 July 1 - 5, 2020

-All of the Buddha’s teachings point to liberation–to freedom from suffering; to the realization that all conditioned phenomena is liable to suffering (all pervasive unsatisfactoriness), to impermanence (the only constant is change) and to anatta the lived understanding that there is independently arisen self.
-Liberation means dwelling in the unconditioned while living fully, and functioning effectively with love, wisdom and compassion, within samsara, cyclical existence.
+All of the Buddha’s teachings point to liberation–to freedom from suffering; to the realization that all conditioned phenomena are liable to suffering (all-pervasive unsatisfactoriness), to impermanence (the only constant is change) and to anatta the lived understanding that there is independently arisen self.
+Liberation means dwelling in the unconditioned while living fully, and functioning effectively with love, wisdom, and compassion, within samsara, cyclical existence.

-The essence of samsara is screaming at us during these trouble times.
-The three unwholesome roots of samsara; greed, hatred and delusion, are ruling the day and the night.
+The essence of samsara is screaming at us during these troubled times.
+The three unwholesome roots of samsara; greed, hatred, and delusion, are ruling the day and the night.
 Liberation means uprooting these three.
-Rooting wise actions of body speech and mind in the unconditioned provides endless opportunities for diminishing suffering through skillful means whereby wisdom, love and compassion rule the day and night.
+Rooting wise actions of body speech and mind in the unconditioned provides endless opportunities for diminishing suffering through skillful means whereby wisdom, love, and compassion rule the day and night.

 This retreat is for dedicated Dharma practitioners only and is held in Noble Silence.
 It includes instruction, sitting, walking, Dharma talks, community service work periods, and interviews with the teacher.